tmip-emat/tmip-emat/docs/source/emat.glossary.rst

         |levers|, and
         |measures| under consideration.

+    SPLOM
+        The Scatter Plot Matrix, or |SPLOM|, is a visualization method.
+It is a collection of two-dimensional scatter plots arranged in a matrix, where each column of plots shares a common x-axis defintion, and each row shares a common y-axis definition.

     uncertainty
         The *X* in |XLRM|, and uncertainty is a single exogenous risk factor that represents an unknown and uncontrolled future